Robotawi/rrr_arm_config/README.md

 ```
 The ultimate goal for the two packages together is let MoveIt be interfaced with Gazebo.
 This step makes the transition to the real robot very smooth.

 I will explain how this MoveIt configuration package is developed and how the interface with gazebo is carried out.

+## 1. How to make the MoveIt configuration package?
-To produced the config package, MoveIt setup assistant is used and its input is the xacro or urdf model of the robot.
+MoveIt setup assistant is used for this purpose and its input is the xacro or urdf model of the robot.

 We can start MoveIt setup assistant as follows
 ```